Heat Pump vs Propane/Oil Heating Calculator

 Cold-climate heat pump outside a winter home with propane or oil delivery context, heating bills, a calculator, and energy comparison charts.

-Compare delivered-fuel heating against electric heat pump operation using your local prices, load, incentives, and backup-fuel assumptions.
+Compare propane or oil heating against a heat pump using your local prices, seasonal load, incentives, and any backup-fuel assumptions.

-3. Enter your electricity rate, current fuel type, fuel price, and existing system efficiency.
+3. Enter your electricity rate, current fuel type, fuel price, and existing system efficiency so the calculator can compare the heat pump against the propane or oil baseline on the same basis.

-4. Enter installed costs for the heat pump and the fuel-system replacement you would otherwise buy, then subtract rebates or tax credits in the incentive field.
+4. Enter the installed cost for the heat pump, the cost of the replacement propane or oil system you would otherwise buy, and any rebates or tax credits.

-5. Set backup fuel share above zero if propane or oil will still serve part of the winter load.
+5. Set backup fuel share above zero when the heat pump will not cover the full winter load and propane or oil remains part of the plan.

-6. Review operating cost, gallons avoided, emissions avoided, incremental installed cost, payback, and the price sensitivity table.
+6. Review annual cost, gallons avoided, emissions avoided, incremental installed cost, payback, and the sensitivity table before you settle on a retrofit assumption.

 heatPumpKwh = heatPumpLoadMmbtu * 1,000,000 / (seasonalCOP * 3412)